lafka/tavern/README.md

-# Tavern is a RESTfull toolkit wrapped around cowboy[1]
+# Tavern is a RESTfull toolkit wrapped around cowboy

 The main goal is to provide easy handling of different content types through common a common marshalling structure.
 There is